-Liquidity risk is the risk the Organization will encounter difficulties in meeting obligations associated with financial liabilities.
-The Organization is exposed to this risk mainly in respect of its accounts payable.
-The Organization expects to meet these obligations as they come due by generating sufficient cash flow from operations and unrestricted net assets.
+Liquidity risk is the risk that the Organization will encounter difficulty in meeting obligations associated with financial liabilities.
+The Organization is exposed to this risk as it depends on grants for its operations.
+In order to reduce its liquidity risk, the Organization seeks to continue to receive grants on an annual basis, manage its cash flow, and set aside idle funds to fulfill its obligations.